mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 META COMMENTARY
 ~~~~~~~~~~~~~~~

-The previous sections are not Octez-specific.
+The previous sections are not Mavkit-specific.
 True, the syntax modules
-are defined within the Octez source tree, but they could be released
+are defined within the Mavkit source tree, but they could be released
 separately (and they will be) or they could easily be replicated in a
 separate project.

-The next sections are Octez-specific.
+The next sections are Mavkit-specific.
 They introduce types and values
-that are used within the whole of Octez.
+that are used within the whole of Mavkit.

 | You should take this opportunity to take a break.
 | Come back in a few minutes.